tpaschalis/tpaschalis.github.io/_posts/2021-07-31-golang-len.markdown

 ```

 ### Arrays
-For `arrays` we just return an constant integer based on the input array's `NumElem()` which just accesses the Bound field of the input array
+For `arrays` we just return an constant integer based on the input array's `NumElem()` method which just accesses the Bound field of the input array.

 ```go
 // Array contains Type fields specific to array types.